This test is to determine

 LCD Flat Panel Displays.

 The prevalence of TFT or LCD flat panel displays these days introduces new and critical issues for tachistoscopic displays when using the non-native resolutions of the flat panel and it just so happens that the Refresh Rate test is a really good way of detecting whether you've actually selected said native resolution or not.
 When a flat panel sees a video signal that's not at it's native resolution it has to render that video data into it's own resolution, this takes time and thus lags the display and can also drop whole frames of video data so selecting the native resolution as the video mode becomes critical.
-The Video Mode dialog now has a button to select the desktop resolution which is normally but not always the native resolution and in addition there are flat panels that only operate correctly at particular retrace rates so the video mode selection really has to be checked against the monitor in real time to see whether the monitor is screwing things up and the Refresh Rate test is a really good test because it presents a continuous train of different displays which the unaided eye can easily detect changes in.
+The Video Mode dialog has a button to select the desktop resolution which is normally but not always the native resolution and in addition there are flat panels that only operate correctly at particular retrace rates so the video mode selection really has to be checked against the monitor in real time to see whether the monitor is screwing things up and the Refresh Rate test is a really good test because it presents a continuous train of different displays which the unaided eye can easily detect changes in.
 So when the monitor drops a frame you see the display flicker.
 Which presents a bit of a problem as a failure anywhere produces the some sort of flickering display, you can have cheating drivers (or other more severe problems) producing flickering and you can have the monitor producing it leaving the poor user with even less clue as to what's happening.
-Principle difference here is that TimeDX can time the display correctly while it's flickering due to monitor based non-native resolution factors whereas the other flickering (caused by drivers or worse) won't get timed correctly till the Stop Cheating Drivers checkbox gets set the right way (or otherwise fixed).
+Principle difference here is that TimeDX can time the display correctly while it's flickering due to monitor based non-native resolution factors whereas the other flickering (caused by drivers or worse) won't get timed correctly till the SD is raised.
 So if you see the Refresh Rate test correctly determine the refresh rate in a reasonable period of time but the display is still flickering you can be sure you're not using the native resolution of the flat panel as the flickering is being caused by the panel.
 To cap it all off I've seen recent examples of flat panels that operated at 60, 70 and 75 Hz, some of them only operate correctly at 60 Hz, others at 75 Hz.
 So the Refresh Rate test becomes your acid test for determining what display you should use.
-If the Refresh Rate test is operating quickly and giving the right sort of results but the display is flickering Stop Cheating Drivers is set correctly but the display resolution and or the refresh rate isn't to the monitors liking.
+If the Refresh Rate test is operating quickly and giving the right sort of results but the display is flickering the display resolution and or the refresh rate isn't to the monitors liking.
 Get it all right and you'll finally see an even display.
 All is not lost however, even if you get everything wrong (assuming you get half way correct video timing parameters in the Vertical Retrace Sync test) the worst error DMDX is going make is still only a couple of ticks or so so all of this only really matters to people doing masked primes and other sorts of tachistoscopic displays.
 And color depth doesn't appear to be a variable so you've still got the choice of 16 or 32 bit displays.

 There's a rather good article on LCD flat panels on X-bit labs: Contemporary LCD Monitor Parameters: Objective and Subjective Analysis.
 Saved version is here.